 It's not just about scale, though – the dexterity of the sound here is top-notch as well.
 From the smallest element of the soundtrack to the largest, it all gets picked out and presented clearly and precisely.
 It can deliver subtle scenes with a light touch, then instantly turn on the big noise for a shock moment, if that's what a movie asks.

-It struggles to deliver quite as much nuance in the bass as it does elsewhere, and all of this technology comes at a steep price, but it's the best at what it does.
+It struggles to deliver quite as much nuance in the bass as it does elsewhere, and all of this technology comes at a steep price, but it's the best at what it does, as our in-depth Samsung HW-Q950T review explores.
+We've also got a Samsung HW-Q950T vs B&O Beosound Stage guide, if you want to see exactly how this compares to our number one bar.

 The Sonos Arc is a Dolby Atmos soundbar with eleven drivers at various angles, for projecting sound upwards as well as out to your left and right.
 As a single-box soundbar, it's not able to fake sound truly coming from all around you, but instead it creates a clear sense of the sound filling the space in front of you, which is just as good, in its own way.